 This isn’t uncommon especially if you are buying your kid’s bike online.
 You should buy from a vendor who allows you to return and get a bike in the right size.
 You can minimize the risk of error by talking to a bike expert in your neighborhood.
 Take your child’s measurements to them and have them recommend a bike size.

-Kids bike sizes can be quite confusing especially if you are a first-time buyer, but you can get the right bike if you use a bike size chart kids that includes the inseam and height measurements.
+Kids bike sizes can be quite confusing especially if you are a first-time buyer, but you can get the right bike if you use a bike size chart kids that include the inseam and height measurements.
 The most important thing to keep in mind is safety; getting a bike in the proper size will go a long way to ensure that your child is safe and that they become expert riders.